 biodynamic craniosacral therapy Sara trained with Dr. Leonid Soboleff of Craniosacral Asia in a series of modules that spanned 8 years, while offering sessions during interim periods and honing her skills.
 She is a gifted and highly intuitive healer, holding a very clear, subtle and supportive space for clients to find deep physical and emotional release and integration.

 spirituality Underpinning everything Sara does is a deep reverence for the sacredness and interconnectedness of life.
 She has been a devoted student of Vedanta, the universal wisdom found in the Upanisads, for over a decade.
 This knowledge has served as the foundation for all she shares.
-As a lover of magic, mysticism and all things esoteric, Sara is also well-versed in tools such as astrology, tarot, human design, and dream work, and enjoys exploring how and where these systems intersect and overlap, providing insight into one's current inner situation as well as creative avenues towards integration.
+As a lover of magic, mysticism and all things esoteric, Sara is also well-versed in tools such as astrology, tarot, gene keys, and dream work.
+She often utlilizes these tools in her sessions as a means of contemplation and reflection for they can provide valuable insight into one's current inner situation as well as creative avenues towards integration.